Old Phase Remnants in First Order Phase Transitions: Discussion

-\textbf{Acknowledgments.}-- We thank Sunghoon Jung, Hyung Do Kim, Taehun Kim, and Howard Chen for useful discussions.
-The work of P.L. was supported by the Grant Korea NRF-2019R1C1C1010050.
+We thank Sunghoon Jung, Hyung Do Kim, Taehun Kim, and Howard Chen for useful discussions.
 K.P.X. is supported by the University of Nebraska-Lincoln.
-The work of K.K. is supported by Grant Korea NRF-2019R1C1CC1010050, 2019R1A6A1A10073437.
+The work of K.K. and P.L. is supported by Grant Korea NRF-2019R1C1CC1010050, 2019R1A6A1A10073437.